Code-the-Dream-School/python-essentials-v1/assignments/09Introduction to Web Scraping.md

 2. Open your browser developer tools to show the HTML elements.
 For Chrome, this is `shift-ctrl-J`.

+3. In your python_homework folder, cd to the assignment9 folder.
+Create a file called `get_books.py`.
+As you use the browser developer tools to traverse the DOM for this web page, you'll record some information in comments in this file, as you'll need the information to write your program logic.

-3. Find the HTML element for a single entry in the search results list.
+4. Find the HTML element for a single entry in the search results list.
 This is a little tricky.
 When you select an element in the Chrome developer tools, that part of the web page is highlighted.
 But, that typically only gets you to the main `div`.
 There is a little arrow next to that div in the developer tools element window, and you click on that to open it up to show the child elements.
 Then, you select the element that corresponds to the search results area.
 Continue in this way, opening up divs or other containers and selecting the one that highlights the area you want.
 Eventually, you'll get to the first search result.
 Hint: You are looking for an `li` element, because this is an element in an unordered list.
 Note the values for the class attribute of this entry.
-You'll want to save these in some temporary file, as your program will need them.
+Save this information in a comment in `get_books.py`, so that you have it for the next task.

-3. Within that element, find the element that stores the title.
+4. Within that `li` element, find the element that stores the title.
 Note the tag type and the class value.
-Your program will need this value too, so save it too.
+Your program will need this information as well, so save it in a comment.

 4. Within the search results `li` element, find the element that stores the author.
 Hint: This is a link.
 Note the class value and save it.
 Some books do have multiple authors, so you'll have to handle that case.